• Skip to primary navigation

 Ingredients for Frozen Dinner Rolls

-• 1 package frozen Bridgford White Rolls Dough or frozen Parkerhouse Style Rolls (dough), or similar dough*
+• frozen Bridgford White Rolls Dough or frozen Parkerhouse Style Rolls (dough), or similar dough*

 • toppings

-*While Bridgford products are sold in most of the U.S., their white rolls and Parkerhouse style rolls dough aren't sold in every state.
+*While Bridgford products are sold in most of the U.S., their white rolls and Parkerhouse-style roll dough aren't sold in every state.
 (You can search for product availability here.)
 If you can't find them in your local grocery store, look for similar unbaked frozen pull-apart dough rolls.

 How To Bake Dinner Rolls

-Step 1: Spray coconut oil or a non-stick spray in an ovenproof pie dish or pan.
+Step 1: Spray coconut oil or a non-stick cooking spray like canola oil in a shallow pan, ovenproof pie dish, baking dish, or cast iron skillet.

 Delicious Table logo